John Paul Getty Jr.: Marriages

 His first marriage was to Abigail "Gail" Harris, a former water polo champion.
-They divorced in 1964, having had four children including John Paul Getty III and Mark Getty.
+They divorced in 1964, having had four children: John Paul Getty III, Mark Getty, Ariadne Getty, and Aileen Getty.
+John Paul Getty III remained in Italy with his mother Gail and attended St. George's British International School in Rome.

 His second marriage was to the Dutch actress, model and style icon Talitha Pol, stepdaughter of painter Augustus John's daughter Poppet, on 10 December 1966.
-The two posed for an iconic photograph on a roof-top in Marrakesh, Morocco in January 1969.
+The couple adopted a hippie lifestyle, spending much time in Great Britain and Morocco during the 1960s.
+The two posed for an iconic photograph on a rooftop in Marrakesh, Morocco, in January 1969.
 The photo, taken by Patrick Lichfield, shows Talitha Getty crouched down leaning on a wall and her husband in the background in a hooded djellaba and sunglasses.
-The photo appeared in American Vogue and again in the September 1999 issue of American Vogue and is part of the collection of the National Portrait Gallery in London.
+The photo appeared in the September 1999 issue of Vogue magazine and is part of the collection of the National Portrait Gallery in London.
 Two and a half years after the photo was taken, Talitha died of a heroin overdose on 11 July 1971.
 She was survived by her son with Getty, Tara Gabriel Gramophone Galaxy Getty (born June 1968), an ecological conservationist in Africa.
+Tara attended Milton Abbey School in the village of Milton Abbas, near the market town of Blandford Forum in Dorset, South West England.
 In 1994, he married for the third time to Victoria Holdsworth.

 Personal problems

-After he married Talitha in 1966, the couple became immersed in the counterculture of the 1960s, living between Rome, Italy, and Marrakesh, Morocco.
-During a trip to Thailand, the couple developed serious heroin addictions.
+After he married Talitha Pol in 1966, the couple became immersed in the counterculture of the 1960s, living between Rome, Italy, and Marrakesh, Morocco.
+During a trip to Thailand, the couple developed a severe addiction to heroin.
 When Getty Sr., who abhorred taking drugs of any kind, heard of his son's addiction, he insisted on his becoming sober.
 Paul Jr. refused and tendered his resignation from Getty Oil Italiana.
 The couple lived off his income from the family trust, which amounted to $100,000 a year.
 In 1969, he and Talitha separated as she decided to focus on becoming sober.
 He purchased No. 16 Cheyne Walk in Chelsea, London, where the Victorian artist Dante Gabriel Rossetti had lived in the 1860s, for Talitha and their son, Tara, to live in, while he remained in Rome.